zgornel/NetworkLearning.jl/README.md

 ## Installation

-The package can be installed by running `Pkg.clone("https://github.com/zgornel/NetworkLearning.jl")` in the Julia REPL.
+The package can be installed by running `Pkg.add("NetworkLearning")` or, to check out the latest version, `Pkg.checkout("NetworkLearning.jl")` in the Julia REPL.